Oripi/wix-covid-wishlist/README.md

 	}
 }
 ```
-the `show` and `hide` functions do... exactly what you expect, they show and hide the element and the extra parameter is the animation used to show and hide the element (the full list can be found in the documentation). we also added some code to hide it after 3 seconds so it won't just hang there...
+The `show` and `hide` functions do... exactly what you expect, they show and hide the element and the extra parameter is the animation used to show and hide the element (the full list can be found in the documentation).
+We also added some code to hide it after 3 seconds so it won't just hang there...
-> Note: make sure you use the correct Id for the popup.
+> Note: Make sure you are using the correct Id for the popup.

 ### Time to build the Wishlist!
-so far we only created the functionality to add and remove items from the list but we still can't see it.
+So far we only created the functionality to add and remove items from the list but we still can't see it.
 For that we need to create a new page that will show the Wishlist itself.
-So, add a new page named "Wishlist" and inside it add a new item from the `Lists & Grids` section. that will be our `repeater` and we'll use that to show the Wishlist.
+So, add a new page named "Wishlist" and inside it add a new item from the `Lists & Grids` section.
+That will be our `repeater` and we'll use that to show the Wishlist.

-update the Ids in the repeater so we'll be able to use them later on.
+Update the Ids in the repeater so we'll be able to use them later on.
-here's how my repeater looks like with the Ids I chose (writtend in red and `wishlistRepeater` as the Id of the repeater):
+Here's how my repeater looks like with the Ids I chose (writtend in red and `wishlistRepeater` as the Id of the repeater):
 ![alt repeater ids](images/repeaterIds.png)

-first we need a way to get the items.
-We can do that by adding another function to our `backend` file.
+First we need a way to get the items, we can do that by adding another function to our `backend` file.
 ```javascript
 export async function getWishlistItems() {
 	const user = wixUsers.currentUser;